weizh888/PokeAlarmWiki/PokeAlarm-Version-3-Quick-Start-Guide.md

 * the `alarms:[]` section in PokeAlarm v2 configuration file has been moved into its own file, `alarms.json`
 * The `alarms:` key has been removed from the file.
 Otherwise, everything is the same from v2
 * You may copy your alarm configuration from v2 into v3
-* The existing documentation for Alarm services should still be applicable to PokeAlarm v3
+* The existing documentation for Alarm services should still be applicable to PokeAlarm v3.
+Some keys have changed in v3.1

 #### New Filters